Whimsy Stick

 Jumping is pent-up drive with no outlet and no trained alternative

-First, dogs who jump on guests spend the hours before the arrival accumulating drive with no completion.
-So the doorbell fires and the entire accumulated load goes upward.
-By contrast, the fix is not waiting at the door to correct the jump.
-Specifically, the fix has three parts.
-The dog arrives at the door with a drained drive tank.
-Plus they have a trained incompatible behavior.
-Also calm is the price of entry to every social interaction.
+Dogs who jump on guests spend the hours before the arrival accumulating drive with no completion.
+Then the doorbell fires and the entire accumulated load goes upward.
+In practice, the fix is not waiting at the door to correct the jump.
+It has three parts.
+The dog arrives at the door with a drained drive tank, a trained incompatible behavior, and calm as the price of entry to every social interaction.

 Why common methods stall